Victoria Park is an inner-city oasis of central Moncton, New Brunswick, Canada.

 The restoration of the interior is a work in progress but there are many artifacts and interesting works of art which justify a few minutes of attention before walking the short distance to Tidal Bore Park, also referred to as Bore Park.

 Tidal Bore Park is in close proximity to the Moncton Visitor Information Centre.
 An impressive, black granite Seafaring Monument, featuring a bronze statue of Moncton's first Mayor, Joseph Salter (1816-1900), leads to a viewing platform over the muddy banks of the Petitcodiac River.

 Every day, incoming tide from the Bay of Fundy raises the level of the Petitcodiac River.
 The gradually rising water is preceded by a wave which can vary from inconsequential to mildly interesting.

-A search named Tidal Bore on YouTube will provide a video of a very good tidal bore.
+A search named Tidal Bore on YouTube will provide a visual presentation of a very good tidal bore.

 The next stop in Moncton is a walk through very beautiful Victoria Park in the older section of the city.
 The small, inner city park is surrounded by spectacular and meticulously restored homes.

 Many of the monuments in Victoria Park are World War related.

 In spite of the fact this visit is occurring in late summer, multiple Victoria Park flower gardens continue an impressive display.

 Towards the end of the loop through Victoria Park, a large and impressive black granite monument which recognizes Moncton firefighters provides an opportunity for a bit of reflective photography.